getpiggybank/code-guide/SCSS/README.md

 //Congratulations!
 You get to keep your job!
 ```

+This keeps our outputted css limited to two actual elements, including pseudo selectors. `.ComponentName .__element.is-active` would be the longest selector in our built css and that's the way we want to keep it.
+This will help keep specificity simple should rules need to be overridden in the future.

-##Rule structure
+##Stylesheet and Rule structure

-This keeps a level of uniformity to how our properties are set up.
+This keeps a level of uniformity to how our files are set up.

 ```scss
 $__element-variable: value; // variables for this component at the top of the page